rafaelurben/autohotkey-utils/README.md

 You can install this script without AutoHotKey using the .exe files found under [Releases](https://github.com/rafaelurben/autohotkey-utils/releases).
 Sorry to all non-Windows-users, but this is a Windows-only thing. :(

+Note: Windows may warn you that this script is insecure, but you can ignore this warning as long as you download the exe file from this repository.

 Jump to [config](#config).
 Jump to [important notes](#important-notes).

 ## Current Modules